powercodeacademy/phrg-procedural-ruby-discussion-questions/README.md

-# Week 1, Day 2 Morning Discussion Questions
+# Procedural Ruby Discussion Questions

 ## Instructions

-Take 30 minutes and answer the following questions together with your group.
+Take 30 minutes and answer the following questions together.
 Take turns playing around with the code provided in Pry or IRB.

 ## Questions